-International Student Scholarship
+International Student Scholarship (on campus)

-Criteria for award recipient
+Criteria for award recipients

 - The decision to grant an award will be based on four factors: